Scientology and hypnosis: Litigation

 In 2002, a former member sued the Church of Scientology in Ireland for damages for psychological and psychiatric injury, conspiracy, misrepresentation and breach of constitutional rights.
 The case was heard at the High Court starting in February 2003.
 The case was expected to continue until May.
 In March, Peter Naish, an Oxford-trained clinical psychologist with a specialism in hypnosis, provided evidence that the former member appeared to have been hypnotized while undergoing an 'auditing' session.
 He stated that extracts from Dianetics read in court indicated that hypnosis was involved in 'auditing'.
 He said that it appeared hypnosis was being used as a vehicle and that material was being developed in an emotional context.
-Although the court had heard 31 days of testimony, just as Naish was about to resume his evidence, the Church of Scientology agreed to settle case.
+Although the court had heard 31 days of testimony, just as Naish was about to resume his evidence, the Church of Scientology agreed to settle the case.

 Statements from the Church of Scientology

 The Church of Scientology's official position on hypnosis is that it is a dangerous and undesirable practice.
 Whereas hypnotism's goal is to place a person in "a state of lessened awareness (i.e. trance)", Scientology's stated goal is to put people into the opposite state - one of higher awareness.

 In his book The Creation of Human Ability, Hubbard denied the hypnotic nature of the processes and drills, writing about one of the 'sessions': "On duplication processes, somebody in the audience usually claims this is 'hypnotism,' for it runs out hypnotism.
 It induces no trances.
 People who think so simply don't know much about hypnotism."